SylviaNyamwathi/Case_Study/documentation/silver_dq_findings.md

 | Duration range | 0.83 h – 49.83 h |
 | `days_left` range | 1 – 49 |

-Volume by carrier is heavily skewed — Vistara 127,859 rows, SpiceJet 9,011 —
-which matters for the cabin-mix mart: share must be computed per route, not network-wide, or Vistara dominates every chart by construction.
+Volume by carrier is heavily skewed, Vistara 127,859 rows, SpiceJet 9,011 which matters for the cabin-mix mart: share must be computed per route, not network-wide, or Vistara dominates every chart by construction.